Homepage > Journal > Quantitative research in UX

 With a ready UX research scenario, you can proceed to the phase of recruiting respondents according to the adopted criteria.

-The last phases include: performing the research and preparing results in a statistical sense.
+The last phases include performing the research and preparing results in a statistical sense.

-Remember that recruitment in Quantitative Research is one of the biggest challenges UX researchers face due to the sample size.
+Remember that recruitment in quantitative research is one of the biggest challenges UX researchers face due to the sample size.

 Did You Know...